 - CRP 5190 Urban Theory and Spatial DevelopmentThis course explores the rich legacy of urban physical planning and design, examining both the reification of human values in the built environment and the shaping of society and culture by the places we have envisioned, planned and built.
 A spectrum of forces and agents—economic, political, religious, technological—will be analyzed to understand their impact on the spatial form of cities and regions.
 Themes include the origins of urban settlements; humanism, utopianism and the quest for the "ideal city"; the dialectics of modernity and tradition; power and the grassroots; the role of transportation technology; the spatial dynamics of race and class; and the urban crisis, "white flight" and suburbanization.
 The course concludes with an analysis of contemporary urbanism and an assessment of the renewal of city life in an age of unprecedented global urbanization, peak oil and light speed flows of ideas and information.

 Students select two additional city and regional planning classes at the 5000 level or higher.
 Note: Class enrollment subject to prerequisites.
 The director of graduate studies approves all students' programs of study and can disqualify any class or accept other classes as electives.
 Class availability changes each semester.
 Students may not use independent study credit to satisfy this requirement.

 How to Apply

-Students interested in pursuing the minor should contact Tina Nelson in the Department of City and Regional Planning, 106 Sibley Hall.
-She can be reached at email@example.com or (607) 255-6848.
+Students interested in pursuing the minor should contact the academic programs coordinator in the Department of City and Regional Planning, 106 Sibley Hall, at firstname.lastname@example.org or (607) 255-6848.